Eating this ultraprocessed food may be good for you and the planet, experts say

 “This includes both our flagship Impossible Beef which has 33% less saturated fat than 80/20 beef, and our leaner, heart-healthy Impossible Lite Beef which has a whopping 75% less saturated fat than 90/10 lean beef,” Chandran said.
 “Plus, coconut oil is essential to providing that marbling effect and juiciness that makes meat so craveable.”

-Beyond Meat, another leader in the alt-meat industry, has reformulated its products four times to meet consumer demand for healthier products, said Beyond Meat spokeswoman Shira Zackai.
+Beyond Meat, another leader in the alt-meat industry, has reformulated all of its products to meet consumer demand for healthier products, said Beyond Meat spokeswoman Shira Zackai.

 One of the first changes was to replace coconut oil with avocado oil, which reduced “levels of saturated fat in most product to 2 grams and at times 1 gram,” all while keeping at least 20 grams of protein, Zackai said.